ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 Today’s Internet—a network of networks—is complex, consisting of a dozen or so tier-1 ISPs and hundreds of thousands of lower-tier ISPs.
 As we pay CHT's HiNet for Internet access, HiNet needs to pay the upper-tier ISP as well.
 A upper-tier ISP is call **provider** while the lower-tier ISP or end users are called **customer**.
 We as end user, connect with each other via our ISPs which are also interconnected via their ISP or directly.

 #### Tier-1 ISPs
 Tier-1 ISPs don't have to pay anyone for connect with other Tier-1 ISPs.
 Since there're only a dozen of them in the world, they are interconnected directly.
-Except for the bottom level ISPs, points of presence (PoP) exists in all levels of the hierarchy.
-A **PoP** is simply a group of routers in the provider's network where customer ISPs can connect into the provider ISP.
+Except for the bottom level ISPs (because they don't have customer ISPs), points of presence (PoP) exists in all levels of the hierarchy.
+A **PoP** is simply a group of routers in the **provider's network** where customer ISPs can connect into the provider ISP through these routers.

 #### Multi-home
 Any ISP (except for tier-1 ISPs) may choose to multi-home, which means connecting to two or more provider ISPs so it can continue to send and receive packets even if one of its providers has a failure.